Details

 involve applying what you know about Python lists and indexing to access elements by

 index in 1D and 2D arrays.
-In PokeLife.java
+In PokeLife.java, you'll see 1D String[] arrays,

 that the pokemon will be on.
 Since this requires the advanced two-dimensional